-HEFCE require Unistats information to be produced at programme level for all undergraduate programmes of more than one year in length.
+The Office for Students (OfS) require Unistats information to be produced at programme level for all undergraduate programmes of more than one year in length.
 These are comparable sets of standardised information about undergraduate courses allowing prospective students to compare and contrast between programmes they are interested in applying for.

 Expected learning hours for the module:

 Number of credits for this module 15

-Hours to be allocated Scheduled learning and teaching study hours Independent study hours Placement study hours Allocated Hours
+Hours to be Scheduled learning and Independent study hours Placement study hours Allocated Hours

+allocated teaching study hours ,

-150 36 114 0 150
+150 36 114 0 150 ⊘